 Perform a disk integrity check (check disk, fsck, ...)

-The next step is to repair PostgreSQL — reindex, remove duplicate records, etc. (In isolated cases, this step can be performed on our end as a service intervention.
-However, the resolution should be carried out by your database specialist.)
+Next, repair PostgreSQL — reindex, remove duplicate records, etc. (In exceptional cases, this step can be performed on our end as a service intervention.
+However, the resolution should ideally be carried out by your database specialist.)

-The final step is to verify functionality by creating a current backup of the billed company in Flexi and performing a test restore from the backup.
+The final step is to verify functionality by creating a current backup of the billed company in Flexi and performing a verification restore from backup.

 Possible causes

-In isolated cases, a PostgreSQL service outage has occurred at the client's site
+In isolated cases, a PostgreSQL service outage has occurred on the client side

 Windows Server 2022 Standard